aaronstevens/aaronstevens.github.io/03-current-and-past-projects.md

 In 2003 I wanted to get away from the annoyance of software firewalls.
 I was still on a dial-up Internet connection while everyone else was in the fast lane, plus there was no dial-up routers back in the day (at least I don't think so).

-I dusted off my old Intel Pentium 166, and installed [IPCop](http://www.ipcop.org) - a Linux firewall distribution.
+I dusted off my old Intel Pentium 166, and installed [IPCop](http://www.ipcop.org) - a headless Linux firewall distribution.
 Once done the monitor and keyboard was unplugged and left to run in a corner of my room.
 One of the greatest benefits of IPCop was how effective the Squid web caching was, which was a great help to have when you only had 56K connectivity.

 By 2004 ADSL became available at my exchange and I decided to continue using IPCop.
 Branded hardware routers were still incredibly bad from what I heard - crashing and locking up, so I didn't want that.
 I went to purchase an external ADSL ethernet modem and installed an additional NIC in the IPCop box for the modem to connect to.

-This carried on well until 2007, at which point hardware routers were now becoming decent.
+This carried on well until 2007, at which point hardware routers were becoming decent.
 I switched over to a Netgear DG834G to save on running electricity costs and gain the use of Wi-Fi.
 I still miss IPCop to this day - it was extremely configurable and fun to use.

 ---

 ### MSFN

 I created [MSFN.org](http://www.msfn.org) (Microsoft Software Forum Network) in 2001 as a non-profit website to publish Microsoft news and be involved in an active community helping out with forum users’ Windows issues.
-The website rose to its peak in 2003 when I wrote simple guides aimed at the end-user for the first time on how to create an unattended Windows XP deployment CD, with the latest hotfixes, custom tweaks, and additional software all installed automatically.
+The website rose to its peak in 2003 when I wrote simple guides aimed at the end-user for the first time on how to create an unattended Windows XP deployment CD, with the latest Service Pack and post-SP hotfixes slipstreamed, custom tweaks, and additional software all installed automatically.

 <a href="/assets/msfn.png" data-lightbox="MSFN" data-title="MSFN Unattended XP CD Guide"><img src="/assets/msfn_thumb.gif" alt="MSFN" title="MSFN Unattended XP CD Guide"></a>